kcotias/react-native-repost/README.md

 Disclaimer: This project was built using an IPHONE X, IPHONE 8, IPHONE 8 PLUS as model, i suggest you to run one of these on the emulator to test.

+TROUBLESHOOTING:
+When building for android they may require the debug.keystore, follow the instructions below:

+You can generate the debug keystore by running this command in the android/app/ directory:
+`keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000`